PhuocThienTran/Quick-/README.md

 Gary Tokman - Restaurant Viewing App Project

-## Alternatively, this app can be found on the App Store at: [Quick+](https://apps.apple.com/au/app/quick-apps/id1505523551)
+## Alternatively, this app can be found on the App Store: [Quick+](https://apps.apple.com/au/app/quick-apps/id1505523551)